Why is phosphorus so important for your dairy cattle?

 Research by the Dutch Animal Health Service (2020) shows that phosphorus content in milk varies widely between individual cows and dairy farms.
 The amount of phosphorus excreted through the milk determines the amount of phosphorus needed in the diet for optimal herd health.

 Advice on phosphate varies considerably.
 Jan Dijkstra, associate professor of cattle nutrition at Wageningen University reports that the current standardization has a wide safety margin.
 A feed ration with an average of 2.5 grams of phosphorus per kilo of dry matter is sufficient for a lactating cow producing 400 kgs of milk solids.
-Previously, the standards were kept too low, resulting in unconscious shortages.
+Previously, the standards were kept too low, resulting in unintended shortages.
 The following standards (P) can be adhered to, according to him:

 - Small calves 3.4 g/kg dry matter